 How we know we’re making a difference

-An evaluation conducted by leading researchers at Deloitte in 2012 demonstrated that Hands on Learning has dramatically improved the wellbeing, behaviour and engagement levels of students participating in the program.
+An evaluation conducted by researchers at Deloitte in 2012 demonstrated that Hands on Learning has dramatically improved the wellbeing, behaviour and engagement levels of students participating in the program.

-For example, the evaluation showed a 54% drop in unexplained absences by Hands on Learning students who were previously skipping school.
+The evaluation showed a 54% drop in unexplained absences by Hands on Learning students who were previously skipping school.
 More than 80% of Hands on Learning students reported feeling connected and having a sense of belonging, compared with 43% of students who were not involved in Hands on Learning.